mckinsey/vizro/vizro-ai/docs/pages/user-guides/install.md

 4. Similarly, search `jupyter` and install it.

-5. [Launch a Jupyter notebook](https://problemsolvingwithpython.com/02-Jupyter-Notebooks/02.04-Opening-a-Jupyter-Notebook/#open-a-jupyter-notebook-with-anaconda-navigator) to work with Vizro-AI.
+5. [Launch a Jupyter Notebook](https://problemsolvingwithpython.com/02-Jupyter-Notebooks/02.04-Opening-a-Jupyter-Notebook/#open-a-jupyter-notebook-with-anaconda-navigator) to work with Vizro-AI.

 ## Confirm a successful installation

 To confirm the installation was successful, and verify the version of Vizro-AI installed, call the following.
-You can do this from within a Jupyter notebook cell, or run the following as a Python script:
+You can do this from within a Jupyter Notebook cell, or run the following as a Python script:

 ```py
 import vizro_ai